PraveenSankar03/Portfolio/README.md

-# Praveen Kumar - Developer Portfolio
+# Praveen Kumar S - Developer Portfolio

 This is my personal portfolio website built using React.
 It showcases my projects, technical skills, and contact information.